 Sample Itinerary 2

-Another way to experience all that Shenandoah National Park has to offer is to use two half days with an in park stay overnight.
+Another way to experience everything you can with 24 hours inside Shenandoah National Park is to use two half days with an in park stay overnight.
 After spending the night in Charlottesville, VA and getting a nice and easy start to your day and packing a picnic lunch, make your way to the Southern most entrance at Rockfish Gap Entrance Station.
 Drive North on Skyline Drive, taking your time to stop off at several of the overlooks.
 Choose one for a lunch with a view.

 After lunch pick a hike like Doyles River Falls or Rose River Falls.
 Both provide shade and incredible rambling river paths to cool you off for the afternoon.
 They are moderate hikes that will take several hours to complete, but will leave you feeling accomplished…and hungry.
 I suggest staying in the Central District at either Big Meadows or Skyland if you are looking for lodging.
 If you want to camp, check out Big Meadows or Lewis Mountain campgrounds.